-$\tilde{\Omega}^$ forever.
-(Here, $\Omega^$ and $\tilde{\Omega}^$ denote subsets of the whole state space $\Omega$ .)
-This assumption can be regarded as an extension of communicating states of Dutta (1995), which requires that players can move the state from any $\omega$ to any other $\tilde{\omega}$ ; but note that uniform connectedness is not a condition on the evolution of the belief itself, so it need not imply ergodicity of the belief.
+Our first assumption, uniform connectedness, is a condition about how the support of the belief evolves over time.
+Roughly, it requires that players can jointly drive the support of the belief from any set Ω^ to any other set $\tilde{\Omega}^$, except the case in which the set $\tilde{\Omega}^$ is "transient" in the sense that the support cannot stay at $\tilde{\Omega}^$ forever.
+(Here, Ω^ and $\tilde{\Omega}^$ denote subsets of the whole state space Ω .)
+This assumption can be regarded as an analogue of communicating states of Dutta (1995), which requires that players can move the state from any ω to any other $\tilde{\omega}$; but note that uniform connectedness is not a condition on the evolution of the belief itself, so it need not imply ergodicity of the belief.
 Nonetheless we find that this condition implies invariance of the feasible payoff set.
 A key step in the proof is to find a uniform bound on the variability of feasible payoffs over beliefs with the same support.
 In turns out that this bound is close to zero, and thus the feasible payoff set is almost determined by the support of the belief.
-Hence, what is essential is how the support changes over time, which suggests that uniform connectedness is useful to obtain the invariance result.
+So what matters is how the support changes over time, which suggests that uniform connectedness is useful to obtain the invariance result.
+Our second assumption, robust connectedness, is also a condition on the support evolution, and has a similar flavor.